d12frosted/elpa-mirror/gnu/consult-readme.txt

   • `consult-man': Find Unix man page, via Unix `apropos' or `man -k'. `consult-man' opens the selected man page using the Emacs `man' command.
-  • `consult-file-externally': Select a file and open it externally, e.g. using `xdg-open' on Linux.
   • `consult-theme': Select a theme and disable all currently enabled themes.
 Supports live preview of the theme while scrolling through the candidates.